A classification of the irreducible mod-p representations of U(1,1)(Q_p^2/Q_p)

 Finally, we extend this bijection to include semisimple nonsupercuspidal representations (Definition \ref{corr}), using the parameters coming from ${}^LT$.
 This allows us to make explicit a case of \emph{endoscopic transfer} from irreducible representations of $J$ to semisimple $L$-packets on $G$ (see the remarks following Definition \ref{corr}).

 \textbf{Remark on Terminology.} We briefly address our choice of nomenclature.
-In the mod-$p$ representation theory of $p$-adic groups, the representations dubbed supersingular are the ones which play a crucial role.
 The notion of supersingularity was introduced by Barthel and Livn\'{e} (\cite{BL94} and \cite{BL95}) in their classification of smooth irreducible mod-$p$ representations of $\textrm{GL}_2(F)$.
-A smooth representation of $\textrm{GL}_2(F)$ is called \emph{supersingular} if a certain operator of a spherical Hecke algebra acts by zero, while it is called \emph{supercuspidal} if it is not a subquotient of a parabolically induced representation.
-Theorems 33, 34, and Corollary 36(1) of \cite{BL94} show that a smooth representation of $\textrm{GL}_2(F)$ admitting a central character is supercuspidal if and only if it is supersingular.
-In the present case, the study of spherical Hecke algebras for nonsplit groups has been initiated by Herzig in \cite{He11-2}, Henniart and Vign\'{e}ras in \cite{HV11}, and Abdellatif in \cite{Ab11}.
-Forthcoming work of Abe--Henniart--Herzig--Vign\'{e}ras \cite{AHHV} establishes the equivalence of these two notions for any quasi-split, connected, reductive group.
-In anticipation of these results, we will make no distinction between supercuspidal and supersingular representations, and henceforth only use the term supercuspidal.
+For a general connected reductive group, a smooth irreducible admissible representation $\pi$ is called \emph{supersingular} if the Hecke eigenvalues of $\pi$ are ``as null as possible,'' while $\pi$ is called \emph{supercuspidal} if it is not a subquotient of a representation parabolically induced from a smooth irreducible admissible representation of a proper Levi subgroup.
+Thanks to recent work of Abe--Henniart--Herzig--Vign\'{e}ras (\cite{AHHV}), we now know that these notions are equivalent; we will use them interchangeably.

 \textbf{Acknowledgements.} I would like to thank my advisor Rachel Ollivier, for many enlightening discussions throughout the course of working on this article, as well as her encouragement and advice.
 I would also like to thank Ramla Abdellatif, Florian Herzig, and Shaun Stevens for many helpful comments and discussions.
 During the preparation of this article, support was provided by NSF Grant DMS-0739400.